-China says rotated troops will protect Hong Kong's stability
+China says troop rotation in line with law, will protect Hong Kong

 The Civil Human Rights Front, the organizer of previous mass protests in Hong Kong that they said attracted up to two million people, plans a rally from Hong Kong’s Central business district to Beijing’s main representative Liaison Office in the city on Saturday.

+The group’s leader, Jimmy Sham, was attacked by two men armed with a knife and a baseball bat on Thursday, it said on its Facebook page.
+He was not hurt but a friend who stepped in to protect him suffered injuries to his left arm and was taken to hospital.

-Protesters targeted the office, a potent symbol of Beijing’s rule, in July, daubing anti-China slogans on its walls and signs.
+Protesters targeted the Liaison Office, a potent symbol of Beijing’s rule, in July, daubing anti-China slogans on its walls and signs.

 Police refused permission for the march on Thursday, but the group said it would appeal.